Aujree/Web-attacks-FYP-2025/README.md

 Ensure PHP is enabled.

 3. Database Configuration:
-Import the provided database.sql file into SQLite Update config.php with your database credentials.
+Import the provided database.sql-tables file into SQLite Update config.php with your database credentials.

 4. Network Configuration (for Kali Linux tools):